opencloudelab/opencloudelab.github.io/_posts/tensor-flow/2015-5-01-Intro_tensorflow.md

 The contents of this course is primarily based on the tutorial at www.tensorflow.org

 ## Prerequisites
-Basic understanding of neural networks is assumed for this course.
+No Prequisites for this lab

 ## Tensor Flow